mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 3: Run the Nextflow Pipeline:
-After setting up the proxy, you can run your Nextflow pipeline with the default or customized paths.The typical command for running the pipeline is as follows:
+You can run your Nextflow pipeline with the default or customized paths.The typical command for running the pipeline is as follows:

 ```bash
 nextflow run main.nf